stefanieklogan/brewery/README.md

 <a name="notes"></a>
 ## Notes

-* Future development includes ......
+* Future development includes

+* Events calendar

+* Updated imagery of construction process & grand-opening

+* Shopify shop for merchandise sales

+* Food & Beverage menu & online ordering

 <a name="streetcred"></a>
 ## The other stuff: License & Badges